 Kyra Senese (Journalism, Stabile Center, 2020)

 Kyra Senese is a Chicago-based investigative journalist who graduated from Columbia Journalism School's Stabile program in 2020.
-She previously worked as a business reporter in Chicago and contrubuted stories for the Chicago Tribune, where she reported on local news.
+She previously worked as a business reporter in Chicago and contributed stories for the Chicago Tribune, where she reported on local news.
 Senese earned her bachelor's degree from Columbia College Chicago, where she was editor of the college's weekly student-run newspaper, the Columbia Chronicle.
-You can reach her at email@example.com.
+You can reach her at firstname.lastname@example.org.

 Kanak Manhip Singh (Computer Science, 2020)